Paris catacombs

 Coverage: Tokenization and full morphological analysis.
 Compounds and light verbs were also recognized.
 The syntactic parser could analyze noun phrases (including relative clauses), preposition phrases and basic sentential constructions.
 The resulting feature structures were transferred into English syntax and morphological generation was performed on the final translations.
 The dictionary was built by a team of Persian lexicographers and included single words, compounds and phrasal expressions.
 It contained information about the orthography, morphosyntactic category and syntactic properties of lexical items as well as the English word-sense equivalents.

-Detailed write-ups from the Shiraz project can be found under the publications page.
+Detailed write-ups from the Shiraz project can be found under the publications page: technical reports.
+However, CRL does not exist anymore and the project components are not available.